uptonking/note4yaoo/dev/web-layout-flexbox.md

 - **The spec clearly states "When omitted from the flex shorthand, its specified value is '0'".
 Why are browsers violating the spec and setting 0% instead?**
   - because following the Spec is never an obligation.
 Some browser decide to do things differently either intentionally or by mistake (which we call a bug)

-- When you have flex-basis: 0, Chrome and Firefox compute to flex-basis: 0px.
+- When you have `flex-basis: 0`, Chrome and Firefox compute to flex-basis: 0px.
   - Instead, for cross-browser compatibility, use this: flex: 1 0 0%

 - [Understanding unit-less flex-basis](https://stackoverflow.com/questions/44847264)